Yoko Ono: Recognition and retrospectives

 and travelled to Denmark's Louisiana Museum of Modern Art, Austria's Kunsthalle Krems, and Spain's Guggenheim Museum Bilbao.

 In 2014 she contributed several artworks to the triennial Folkestone art festival.
 In 2015 the Museum of Modern Art in New York City held a retrospective exhibition of her early work, "Yoko Ono: One Woman Show, 1960– 1971".

-In 2022 the Kunsthaus Zürich opened a retrospective, Yoko Ono.
-This Room Moves at the Same Speed as the Clouds.
+In 2015, Yoko Ono received the European Cultural Centre Art Award for her continuing efforts to promote "Imagine Peace".